A Vision for the Future

 A team of highly revered heritage experts, architecture specialists and designers have been enlisted, with particular weight given to examining and respecting the Hydro Majestic’s social history and heritage.
 The plans add the 21st Century layer, mindful of the past, but always with a vision of the future.

-The project will be carried out in two stages with the 1st Stage due for completion in July 2014 and opening scheduled for 3rd quarter of 2014.
+The project will be carried out in two stages with the 1st Stage due for completion in 3rd Quarter of 2014.
 Stage 2 including the new luxury accommodation wings and Spa will follow in approximately 3 years.

 Stage 1 will include the revitalisation of the majority of the existing buildings including the Casino Building, The Wintergarden, The Flying Fox Room and The Cat’s Alley, The Delmonte Building & Conference Rooms and The Majestic Ballroom.
 This famous and fondly remembered space will have a beautiful new Lobby and pre-function area and will also include a large garden reception terrace.

 A new entry to the hotel at the Katoomba end of the site will provide extensive public areas including the Majestic Point Lookout, The Boilerhouse and the new Hydro Majestic Pavilion.
 The Pavilion will reflect the flavour of the old Royal Easter Shows, incorporating an interactive history environment and a major regional epicurean providores: “The Taste of The Blue Mountains”.
 Luxury conference, business and events centre, exhibition spaces, tours, cafe and food spaces, landscaped gardens and extensive car and coach parking.

 Following in stage 2 will be the new accommodation facilities, including 140 exquisite suites with commanding views over the valley and an expansive and luxurious Spa facility with pools and treatment rooms that will be unrivalled in Australia.

 Following a time of economic downturn this is a committed and confident investment in the value of the Blue Mountains and Tourism in NSW.
 The Hydro Majestic will be an international landmark, delivering prosperity to The Blue Mountains and continuing its history and mythology for generations to come.